Saunders Secondary School: Sports

-The senior boys' volleyball team won both TVRAA and OFSAA in AAAA for the fourth straight year in 2007, the only team in Ontario history to accomplish this feat.
-Saunders is considered one of the best volleyball high schools in Canada, having many of the provinces' elite young players.
+The senior boys' volleyball team won both TVRAA and OFSAA in AAAA for the fourth straight year in 2007, the only team in Ontario history to do so.

 The Saunders junior football team won the city championships in 2007 for the first time in ten years.

 Saunders Varsity Wrestling team won team championship for the second time in a row (2014–15)and (2020-2021).
 Boys TVRAA and OFSAA Champions.
 Also the Boys 3rd overall at OFSAA in 2016 and 7th overall as a school in 2020.
-Currently the school is developing athletes and training their students in Health and Safety so that they can take over the Regional Championship in order to build the best OFSSA Team that they can.